 - a. may attend the College's Annual General Meeting; - b. may act as a co-supervisor in Residency training programmes, and - c. must pay annual fees (as decided by the College).
 However, they may not - a. be a member of the College's Executive Committee; - b. represent the College on the EBVS Board; - c. be a member of the College's Credentials, Examination, Education or Residency Committees (Colleges, however, are allowed exemption from this rule). - 8.
 Diplomate de facto A Founding Diplomate appointed by the Interim Executive Committee of a College.
 De facto-recognised Diplomates are not required to submit to examination to become a Diplomate but they are expected to contribute to the running of the College and the training of residents.
 De facto recognition is possible up to five years after the EBVS has granted provisional recognition.
 To be appointed one must meet the same criteria as the Founding Diplomates. - 9.
 Diplomate Founding A Diplomate who is not required to submit to examination.
 Founding Diplomate status may be granted to the members of the Interim Executive Committee and the limited number of de facto-recognised Diplomates appointed by the Interim Executive Committee.
-This distinction should be reserved for only the most distinguished and experienced membersof the field.
+This distinction should be reserved for only the most distinguished and experienced members of the field.
 For the criteria that Founding Diplomates should meet see Policies section II, part A.5.b.i-viii (pages 6-7). - 10.
 Discipline A field of study or expertise, definable as a distinct area of veterinary medicine. - 11.
-European Veterinary Specialist Title awarded by the EBVS to certified Diplomates of recognised Colleges.
-Indicates the speciality within a College's jurisdiction in which the specialist is designated a specialist.
-Registration as a European Veterinary Specialist is limited to one speciality from the EBVS; however, Diplomate status at more than one College is allowed.
-See Appendix 5 for approved titles.Individuals who are diplomates in two Colleges or two sub-specialities in the same College must choose in which college/speciality they want to be a specialist.
-In their second college/speciality, they may only use the title 'Diplomate', however they will be considered as non-certified diplomates, and their activities are those described in Appendix 1, paragraph 7, above. - 12.
+European Veterinary Specialist A title awarded by the EBVS to certified Diplomates of recognised Colleges, indicating the specialty within a College's jurisdiction in which the individual is designated as a specialist.
+Diplomates may be registered as EBVS® European Specialists in one or two specialties, provided they meet the criteria for dual specialisation as outlined in B.3.3.
+See Appendix 5 for approved titles.
+Individuals who are Diplomates of two Colleges or hold two sub-specialties within the same College must either: - a.
+Meet the requirements for dual specialisation to be recognised as an EBVS® European Specialist in both disciplines, or - b.
+Choose a single specialty for specialist status, in which case they may only use the title 'Diplomate' for their second College/specialty. - 12.
+Diplomates who do not meet the criteria for dual specialisation will be considered non-certified Diplomates as appropriate, with their status and activities governed by Appendix 1, paragraph 7.
 European Veterinary Specialists Register Register of European Veterinary Specialists of recognised speciality Colleges, maintained on the EBVS website.
 See Appendix 5. - 13.
 Expertise an area of special competence/expertise within a Speciality which the Diplomate can have placed in the Registry, Appendix 5, to inform the public of the availability of the Diplomate for consultation in this area.
 Examples are: Zoological medicine/marine mammals; Small animal medicine/genetic diseases of dogs; Toxicology/rat liver pathology. - 14.
 Full recognition A classification assigned to a College that meets or exceeds all of the established criteria. - 15.
 Honorary Member A status conferred to a person who has made an exceptional contribution to the speciality.
 A nomination for Honorary Member status requires the proposal of two Diplomates in good standing and an election with a two-thirds majority at an Annual General Meeting.
 A College can have up to 5 per cent of its membership composed of Honorary Members.